-North Wales Fire and Rescue Authority (NWFRA) was established as part of the reorganisation of local government on 1st April 1996.
-It comprises 28 councillors from the six unitary authorities of North Wales.
+North Wales Fire and Rescue Authority was established as part of the reorganisation of local government on 1 April 1996.
+It comprises 28 councilors from the six unitary authorities of North Wales.

 The Authority is the publicly accountable body that is responsible for providing a fire and rescue service for the communities of North Wales.
-The Fire and Rescue Services Act 2004 obliges Fire Authorities to secure the provision of personnel, services, and equipment, that efficiently meet all normal requirements and secure the provision of training for such personnel in relation to firefighting.
+The Fire and Rescue Services Act 2004 obliges Fire Authorities to secure the provision of personnel, services and equipment that efficiently meet all normal requirement and secure the provision of training for such personnel in relation to firefighting.

 Delivery of these services and professional advice to NWFRA is the responsibility of the Chief Fire Officer.
-The Fire Authority manages its responsibility through full Fire Authority Meetings as well as two committees; the Audit Committee, and the Executive Panel.
-They meet regularly to ensure the proper running of North Wales Fire and Rescue Service (NWFRS).

-You can find out more about the NWFRA on our website.
+The Fire Authority manages its responsibility through full Fire Authority Meetings and two committees, the Audit Committee and the Executive Panel.
+They meet regularly to ensure the proper running of NWFRS.
+You can find out more about NWFRA on our website.